 Introduction

-Oracle Integration (OIC) Gen3 supports OAuth 2.0-based connections to Fusion Applications which is better security posture to replace basic authentication with JWT token flows.
-Customers invoking Oracle SOAP services can leverage secure OAuth flows.
+Oracle Integration (OIC) Gen3 supports OAuth 2.0–based SOAP service integrations using JWT token-based authentication flows.
+Customers invoking Oracle SOAP services can leverage supported OAuth authentication patterns based on integration and adapter capabilities.

-Connection security type – OAuth 2.0 in OIC Gen3 SOAP Adaptor is designed for inbound authentication (external → OIC), not for outbound calls from OIC to FA SOAP, it protects OIC APIs (SOAP) to external callers using OAuth token validation, the external client must provide an OAuth2.0 token when invoking the OIC SOAP trigger ie. OAuth2.0 is protecting OIC’s exposed trigger endpoint.
+Connection security type – OAuth 2.0 in OIC Gen3 SOAP Adaptor is designed for inbound authentication (external → OIC), not for outbound calls from OIC to target SOAP services, it protects OIC APIs (SOAP) to external callers using OAuth token validation, the external client must provide an OAuth2.0 token when invoking the OIC SOAP trigger ie. OAuth2.0 is protecting OIC’s exposed trigger endpoint.

-As of now Oracle Integration Cloud (OIC) Gen3 SOAP adapters do not natively support identity propagation in the same way as newer REST adapters, this is why Authorization Code is recommended flow for SOAP calls in OIC when you want long-lived / user-context aware integrations.
+As of now Oracle Integration Cloud (OIC) Gen3 SOAP adapters do not natively support identity propagation in the same way as newer REST adapters.
+Authorization Code flow can therefore be used for SOAP integrations where user-context-aware access is required.

 Refer – Identity Propagation – VBCS > IC > Fusion Apps